Healthy Homes Assessment Frasertown

 Frasertown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Frasertown and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory in all Frasertown and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their the conformance to any Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Landlords and property managers must keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force during the tenure of your rental home.

-• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2023

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes